DC Office of the State Superintendent of Education (OSSE) - Division of Health and Wellness

 -Students enrolled in grades pre-K-12 attending public schools and public charter schools in the District.

--CBOs that support school garden projects working in partnership with DCPS and public charter schools in the District.
+-CBOs that support school garden projects working in partnership with DC Public Schools (DCPS) and public charter schools in the District.

 Funds MAY be used for: